ljwagerfield/ljwagerfield.github.io/customer-validation.md

 >   No matter what comes of testing the MVP, you will not give up hope.

+-   Prepare for the fact that MVPs often result in bad news.

 -   Validate qualitatively as per problem interviews.

     -   Qualitative analysis gives direction and explains *why*, but is not a proof.